 In this age of identity politics and having a social label for everything, the language that the Autism community uses has become a dividing point itself.

-Person first language is seen as a way to humanize what society has previously seen as a disease as a sole identity of the person.
+Person first language is seen as a way to humanize what society has previously seen as a disease as the sole identity of the person.
 It also attempts to separate Autism from the person.
 Person first language has a noble intent, but there are a few issues.
 First off it can make sentences too long when you repeat person with Autism (PWA).
 Second, having the person and Autism separate does not do the person justice.

 Identity first language recognizes that Autism is an integral part of the person.
 It recognizes that you can’t remove the neurological difference from the person